What are HMRC campaigns and disclosure opportunities?

 There has been a dramatic sea change in HMRC’s compliance approach in recent years, with HMRC campaigns or tax amnesties being very much at the forefront.
+In fact, the department now has dedicated HMRC campaigns teams.
+HMRC campaigns are generally sector or industry specific, focusing on as HMRC put it, the “significant minority who are not paying the correct taxes”.

-Come forward and make a voluntary disclosure and in return
+Come forward and make a voluntary disclosure and in return:

 - HMRC will almost certainly not prosecute